Babies Pulling Ears: Top Reasons, Treatment & When To Worry

 1. Do not let the baby sleep with a bottle in their mouth.
 It could increase the risk of the liquid or milk flowing into the nasopharynx, reaching the middle ear through the Eustachian tube.
 Accumulated milk or other fluids in the middle ear could increase the risk of bacterial infections (11).

 1. Maintain good hygiene.
 Good hygiene reduces the risk of several infections, including ear infections.
 Wash your hands before handling the baby and their personal belongings.
 Instruct the baby’s sibling to do the same.
-Wash the baby’s hands when they come from outdoors, and disinfect their toys with a baby-safe disinfectant periodically.
+Wash the baby’s hands after being outdoors, avoid exposure to dust and secondhand smoke, and disinfect their toys periodically with a baby-safe cleaner.

 1. Get the baby vaccinated.
 Vaccination against flu and pneumonia could help protect the baby against these infections, preventing the symptoms that often cause a baby to pull their ears.